sjwyates/VBA-challenge/README.md

 That's how the first part works.
 A few things to note:

-- Copying the data by value into a 2-dimensional array first, then looping over the array is MUCH faster than looping over *Range* objects in the spreadsheet
+- Copying the data by value into a 2-dimensional array first, then looping over the array is significantly faster than looping over *Range* objects in the spreadsheet
 - By indexing each *CStock* object in *theStocks* by key, I was able to use a simple lookup instead of a loop, which shaves off a bit of time as well

 ### Step 3: Analyzing and rendering the collection